 1. We urge that the federal government maintain block grant/matching funds to states for community health clinics.
 2. The National Grange supports legislation to ensure that fairness in price and benefits offered becomes a part of any and all medical insurance programs.
 The National Grange believes that payment to health care providers should adhere to a schedule of fees for services provided that is fair and equitable across the United States.
 3. The National Grange supports incentive programs for doctors who will agree to practice in rural areas where basic medical care is not available and supports the creation and/or expansion of programs that encourage students to become general practitioners and that address incentives and reimbursements for primary care.
 4. The National Grange supports the establishment or use of the necessary infrastructure for the expansion of telemedicine into rural areas.
 The National Grange also supports the elimination of regulatory and statutory impediments to broaden the use of telemedicine and telehealth and institute a more uniform approach for reimbursement.
 5. We encourage local Granges to present programs that educate the community about pharmaceutical assistance programs.
 6. The National Grange supports preserving quality, rural home health care services provided under traditional fee-for-service Medicare by opposing the imposition of new, patient co-payment fees and the imposition of further cuts to reimbursement rates for home health care service providers.
 7. The National Grange supports efforts by Congress, the Center for Medicare and Medicaid Services (CMS) and the home health care industry to reduce unnecessary Medicare spending on home health care services by aggressively weeding out instances of fraud, abuse and poor management practices in the home health care sector.
 8. The National Grange supports passage of the "Caregiver, Advise, Record and Enable (CARE) Act" to prepare caregivers for home healthcare medical and nursing tasks.
 9. The National Grange, through Grange Advocacy, engages the American Association of Community Cancer Centers in discussions regarding potential joint efforts to address the lack of access to proper health care and cancer care in rural America.
 Further, National Grange will support legislation to improve funding and change regulations to help keep rural hospitals and health care facilities open.
 10. The National Grange supports the expanded use and funding of educational loan repayment funding programs to incentivize physicians, specialists, physician assistants, nurse practitioners, chiropractors, nurses, and other healthcare professionals' commitment to serve rural areas and underserved communities designated as Health Professional Shortage Areas (HPSA), Medically Underserved Areas (MUA), Medically Underserved Populations (MUP), Exceptional Medically Underserved Populations (Exceptional MUP), and Governor-Designated Secretary-Certified Shortage Areas for Rural Health Clinics (RHCs) throughout the United States.
-(2021) 11.
+2021 11.
 The National Grange continues to partner with Rural Minds Inc. and other like-minded mental health organizations in an effort to educate the public and in particular, rural areas in the importance of mental health awareness and suicide prevention.
-(2022) 12.
+2022 12.
+The National Grange will lobby Congress to establish a system of block grants to be made available to states for the purpose of expanding mental health care in rural areas and communities.
+2022 13.
 The National Grange works with the Centers for Disease Control to create and disseminate information that would inform medical providers and the at large agricultural community with the signs, symptoms, treatment, and causes of the infection known as "Q" Fever which results from the exposure to infected animal feces, urine and birthing by-products and to do further research on "Q" fever that will develop effective treatments for this illness.
-(2022)
+2022